Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 As a rule, schools do not average your scores together, but instead, look for a pattern of increase in scores over multiple tests.
 Weighing the pros and cons of retaking the test if you’ve already done so multiple times is incredibly important.

-The LSAT has a hefty price tag attached, at more than $200 per test session.
+The LSAT has a hefty price tag attached, at $248 per test session.
 Therefore, thinking about whether taking the test again will be worth spending the money multiple times is essential.

-Overall, law schools understand that the LSAT is a difficult and lengthy assessment that can be overwhelming due to its uniqueness.
+Overall, law schools understand that the LSAT is a difficult and lengthy assessment that can be overwhelming.
 As a rule, law schools are accepting applicants that take the assessment more than once, and look for an improvement of scores after each session.

 An applicant with extreme fluctuation of scores may be harder to read than one with consistently increasing scores.
-Another aspect to consider is that the writing section of the LSAT carries weight, despite the fact that it isn’t scored at all.
+Another aspect to consider is that the LSAT Argumentative Writing section (a separate, unscored 50-minute task completed online) carries weight in admissions decisions.

 Ok, now suppose that you had a total meltdown during your exam.
 You froze.
 You weren’t adequately prepared.
 You might have even had pre-celebratory indulgences the night before and you had a screaming headache during the exam.

 Heck, maybe you were just overwhelmed from the excitement of it all and you didn’t finish.
 Can you take steps to cancel your LSAT score?
 Quite simply, Yes.
-Cancelling LSAT scores is possible.
+Cancelling LSAT scores is possible, but there is a catch: you typically won’t receive your actual score until three to four weeks after your test date.

-That sounds easy enough, but take time to do the research and make an educated decision before cancelling your LSAT score.
+While that sounds easy enough, take time to do the research and make an educated decision before cancelling your LSAT score.

 LSAC is very clear that there will be no refunds for score cancellations, and that requests are irrevocable and cannot be retracted.
 If you cancel your score, you will not receive your score, so you will forever be guessing about your performance.